 There’s No Middle Alignment Option…

 Let’s just get straight to the point….unfortunately for some (lame) reason, Microsoft did not give us the option to middle align text within our Userform textbox controls.
-This can lead to some sloppy looking interfaces (see the userform on the left below).
+This can lead to some sloppy-looking interfaces (see the userform on the left below).
 But fear not, with a little bit of creativity, we can get the look and feel our userforms deserve!

 Step 1: The Overlay

 The essence of the trick is going to rely on overlaying one textbox on top of another one.
 So first, make a copy of your textbox and resize the height to the height of your textbox font size.
-Please note, I will be refering to the “original” textbox and the “new” textbox throughout these steps.
+Please note, I will be referring to the “original” textbox and the “new” textbox throughout these steps.

 Step 2: Alignment

-Next you will want to center and middle align your New Textbox with your original one.
+Next, you will want to center and middle align your New Textbox with your original one.
 To ensure that your Original Textbox does not move, select it last (while holding the Ctrl key).
 You will know your selection is correct if your Original Textbox has white boxes around it instead of black (shown below).

 With both textboxes selected, proceed to right-click your mouse and navigate to the Align options and select both Middle and Centers.
 This will ensure you have perfect alignment.